-For a budget minded buyer in 2021 the NOCO Gen2 2-bank waterproof charger is a good choice.
+For a budget minded buyer in 2022 the NOCO Gen2 2-bank waterproof charger is still a good choice.
 NOCO as a company has been producing power products since 1914 in Cleveland, Ohio.
 So you can be confident in their ability to produce a high quality product.

 The NOCO Genius series has 100% sealed construction and rated at IP68, as a result it is a submersible onboard charger.
 Which is great because you do not have to stress about this model operating in extreme environments.
 Another feature is its versatility for handling many chemistry types.
 Including: Wet, Gel, Calcium, and AGM (from 25-230 Amp hours).
 This particular charger is capable of recharging 12v batteries.

 Since safety is crucial for automatic onboard chargers, it is good to see NOCO providing a lot of protection.
 Such as reverse polarity, short circuit, open circuit, sparks, overheating, over-current, and overcharge.